About the Program

 How do I locate a therapist to provide personal individual psychotherapy?

-The Department of Graduate Psychology has a list of therapists who offer their services to students at a discounted rate.
+The Department of Marriage and Family Therapy has a list of therapists who offer their services to students at a discounted rate.
 Students may also select their own therapist as long as he/she is a California LMFT, LPCC, LCSW, psychologist, or psychiatrist.

 If I am starting in the spring, which courses do I take first?